 like what you see? keep reading.)

-go to the garden for B-flat or C trumpet and fixed media—this consortium is FULL. the piece will run approx. 3′, 6′, and 9′ in three different versions, all of which will be made available to consortium members.
+go to the garden for B-flat or C trumpet and fixed media—this consortium ran January through March 2022.
+Exclusivity period: April 1, 2022-March 31, 2023.
+[The following description was an excerpt of the pitch.]
+The piece will run approx. 3′, 6′, and 9′ in three different versions, all of which will be made available to consortium members.
 Each longer version builds on the material introduced in its shorter counterpart(s), continuing the story and perspective presented in the playback while also gradually scaling up in difficulty.
 (The complete piece should be attainable for most collegiate-level players and up, though I hope to keep it within reach for ambitious high schoolers.)
 The content of the piece will be centered on solitude, rest, grief, and safety, particularly given how difficult COVID-19 has made many of those things.
 Though I have not yet written the narration that will appear in the playback, potential content warnings may include: death of a family member, transphobia, systemic ableism, suicide/suicidal ideation, COVID-19, and abusive teachers and partners.
 For more about the piece and this consortium process, read a robust overview on my blog.

 About My Consortiums